polterguy/phosphorusfive/FAQ.md

 * __OS X__ - `curl -Lsfo build.sh https://cakebuild.net/download/bootstrapper/osx`

-Then make sure your _"build.sh"_ script becomes an executable (Linux + OS X only) by evaluating the following terminal command.
+Then make sure your _"build.sh"_ script becomes an executable (Linux + OS X only) by executing the following terminal command.
+This makes your build script become an executable.
+This only applies for Linux and Windows.

 ```
 chmod +x build.sh